ngrok/ngrok-operator/docs/user-guide/route-modules.md

     k8s.ngrok.com/modules: module-set-1,module-set-2
 ```

 In this example, the result is the `compression` module is enabled since `module-set-2` was supplied last.
+If however,
-If however, the annotation is `k8s.ngrok.com/modules: module-set-2,module-set-1 the order will result in the `compression` module being disabled since `module-set-1` overrides it from `module-set-1`
+the annotation is `k8s.ngrok.com/modules: module-set-2,module-set-1` the order will result in the `compression` module
+being disabled since `module-set-1` is supplied last and overrides the value of `enabled` from `module-set-2`.

+### RBAC

+Since `NgrokModuleSet`s are Kubernetes Resources(Custom Resources), you can use RBAC to control who can create, update, get, list, delete them.
+This
+allows you to control who can create and manage `NgrokModuleSet`s, while being more permissive with Ingresses and allowing teams to self-service
+using pre-made configurations.

 ## Supported Modules